 But from the beach or even rocks, I think we should settle for "longer is better".

 So, how long your surf rod for beach fishing should it be?

-Well, we've all agreed that 2.70m (9 foot) is the (ideal) minimum.
+Well, we've all agreed that 2.70m (9 foot) is the absolute minimum.
 Regardless if that rod is for artificial lures or for natural baits.
 Minimum would be 2.70m.
-Now it depends on what technique you'd employ when targeting some specific species.
+Now it all depends on what technique you'd employ when targeting some specific species.

 Spinning is probably a little bit more limiting in a certain sense.
 And when we talk about classic spinning, that means cast and retrieve techniques.
 Artificial baits.
 In that sense, I would think that 2.70-3.30m would be ideal to cast a lure (spoon, blinker, hard baits or soft baits of any sort), with a 3.50m a maximum.

 This will help you deal with the wind and you'll be able to deploy your artificial bait at the desired distances regardless of weather.
 Not to mention it is a little less punishing on one's personal fishing technique.

 Going longer than that it will become more taxing on your wrist, forearm and shoulders as the rods become heavier.
 It will be more difficult to retrieve hundreds of times as it is more complex to manoeuvre a longer rod.
 And it can actually backfire in a big way if you encounter some difficult conditions (gusty winds, side to side, choppy waters, seaweed and algae covering areas of interest, etc) as you will get tired faster and be less effective and efficient on the water.
 But manoeuvrability is key.
 Longer is more complex.

 So, I would recommend a 2.70-3.50m rod length, all full carbon rods when beach fishing.
 The rod should be light, say something like 200-300g weight and capable of casting weights of anything between 5g to 100g or more, depending on what lures you are planning to use.

 I always recommend carbon